Closing date of GM-Nikola partnership may be delayed

 GM says in a statement that the deal has not closed and discussions with Nikola are continuing.
-Yet a press release from when the deal was announced said the companies expected to finalize it before Wednesday.
+Yet a news release from when the deal was announced said the companies expected to finalize it before Wednesday.

 A regulatory filing by Nikola says either side can end the deal if it doesn’t close by Dec.
 3. GM’s statements said it will provide updates when appropriate or required.